-Because grants require complex and in-depth information within their application process, the grant writer must understand the program, its financial details, and where to find appropriate funding.
-In today’s grant writing environment, a successful proposal must match the requirements of the grant with the needs of the department submitting the application.
+Because grants require complex and in-depth information within their application process, the grant writers and managers must work together to understand the program, its financial details, and where to find appropriate funding.
+In today’s grant writing environment, a successful proposal is based on a well-planned project that matches the requirements of the federal program to the verifiable needs of the tribal department who will be implementing the project.

 The Quapaw Nation is often encouraged and sometimes required to hold citizen participation meetings for many of its grant programs.
 Tribal members and the local public at large are encouraged to attend these meetings to assist the tribe with determining and verifying priorities and the overall needs of the community.
 Sometimes points are awarded for citizen participation, so community involvement in a highly competitive grant application could be the determining factor for whether a grant is funded or not.

 The duties and responsibilities of the Grants Office do not end with submitting a grant application.
 Should an application be successful, we must assure that the implementing department is compliant with the terms of the project agreement throughout the life of the project.
 Compliance is critical for maintaining the Quapaw Nation’s very fine reputation in grant circles and amongst the funding agencies.
 Not to maintain a high standard could possibly mean the loss of future funding, which in turn would negatively affect our tribal community and the Quapaw community in general